Azure/Azure-Sentinel/Solutions/ThreatXCloud/Playbooks/ThreatXPlaybooks/ThreatX-Enrichment/readme.md

 ### Prerequisites
 1. ThreatX-WAFCustomConnector needs to be deployed prior to the deployment of this playbook under the same subscription.
 2. API key.
 To get API Key, login into your ThreatX cloud instance dashboard and navigate to Settings --> API Key --> Add API Key.
+3. Store the API secret key in Key vault and provide the key name of the stored secret during deployment

 ### Deployment instructions
 1. Deploy the playbook by clicking on "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.